More Covid-19 boosters are on the horizon. But not everyone will need one, experts say - KESQ

 “If people do make the choice to leave public service, we will replace them,” Gov. Jay Inslee said Thursday.

-In Nevada, rural hospital intensive care units stretched to their limits may face a staffing shortage as a health care worker vaccinate mandate kicks in on November 1.
+In Nevada, rural hospital intensive care units stretched to their limits may face a staffing shortage as a vaccine mandate for health care workers kicks in on November 1.

 “We know that there are staff members that will refuse to be vaccinated,” Joan Hall, president of Nevada Rural Hospital Partners, said in a briefing Thursday.
 Vaccination rates for employees at their hospitals range from 60% to 90%, Hall said.